 Selecting Right-Sized & Cost-Effective Sewer Rehabilitation Methods

 Aging infrastructure and increasingly stringent compliance regulations are a primary concern for members of the drinking water and wastewater industry.
-As municipalities across the nation struggle with these challenges and the financial burden associated, rehabilitation remains a highly cost-effective method in maintaining sewer system infrastructure over the long-term.
+As municipalities across the nation struggle with these challenges and the financial burden associated, rehabilitation remains a highly cost-effective method in maintaining sanitary sewer system infrastructure over the long-term.

 Chemical Grouting (0:19)

-So what’s in a rehabilitation toolbox?
+So what’s in the rehabilitation toolbox?
 There’s quite a few things out there.
 The first one we’ll talk about is chemical grouting.
 Chemical grouting is the injection of a self-setting chemical gel-like substance, oftentimes into the joints or small walls and cracks.
 The grout will travel outside the pipe or manhole and into the surrounding soil and bond with the soil to create a seal or a collar around that leaking joint or wall defect.
 Here’s a graphic that shows how that works and how it injects that material into the joint sealing it off from infiltration & inflow.
 There’s different materials that all do the same thing and they have different pros and cons to them.
 There’s a lot of control to this dependent on the different materials.
 The things they control are: the amount of expansion, the setting time, whether it likes water or doesn’t like water, flexibility, shrinkage, strength and stability.
 There’s a lot of things that they can play with in that chemical grout mix and it has a service life of about 20 to 25 years.

 Chemical Grouting Advantages (1:12)

 Chemical grouting advantages?

 - It is very effective at I&I reduction.
 That’s really it’s focus, the direct cause of the I&I where it’s entering into the system.

 - It’s effective against high flow I&I, where you’ve got those runners and gushers.
 It can seal those off quite effectively.